-Investment in education in developing countries has been shown to produce a variety of socially desirable outcomes including, a reduction in child mortality, lower fertility rates, and a decrease in gender inequality.
+Investment in education in developing countries has been shown to produce a variety of socially desirable outcomes including, reduction in child mortality, lower fertility rates, and a decrease in gender inequality.
 Funding for education, however, suffers deeply, especially in South Asia.

 Given that education is an extremely broad topic, I have split the analysis into three non-exclusive parts — funding for education, literacy, and primary education.